 I just discovered WyzAnt and signed up--and I can't wait to start tutoring my first client!
 I would love to pass on my knowledge and discoveries as a professional photographer to an amateur photographer who is as passionate about learning as I am about photography and sharing/teaching!
 Tina

 Now that the world of photography has gone digital EVERYONE has a camera at their disposal.
 We have them on our phones, computers, watches and just about everywhere we can imagine.
 This has brought on an explosion of an interest in photography.
 Now everyone believes that they are photographers.
 However, there is more to photography than just taking pictures.
 If you "point and shoot" and don't put forth any more effort than that into the photograph then you are a "picture taker".
 One thing to take into consideration before giving yourself the title of "photographer" is to learn about your camera, lighting and composition.
 If you have just bought a new DSLR the first thing to do is read the manual.
 Learn about you camera, it's lenses and how they work together.
 Perhaps buy a book on your specific model of camera.
 The major books stores have published manuals on each major camera made my Nikon and Cannon.
-Composition is vitally important when it comes to photography... read more
+Composition is vitally important... read more

 Have you ever brought your camera on a once-in-a-lifetime vacation or to an important family function, only to discover that your photos don’t do any justice to what you saw, or worse yet, came out horrible?
 What happened?
 You aimed, and you shot.
 The pictures came out blurry, poorly lit, overexposed, or crooked.
 Of course it is no secret that there is more to photography than pointing and shooting!
 One must know how to make adjustments to focus, aperture, shutter speed, and when to use flash.
 Some of the newer digital cameras have so many functions, it may seem like you need a degree in rocket science just to take a picture!
 Some things to consider when taking a photo: Composition—what is the main subject of the picture?
 ISO speed—how bright or dark is the setting?
 Focus—did you take the time to be sure that the subject is in clear focus?
 Depth of field—do you want the subject to stand out from objects in the foreground and background, or... read more